 Use Case B: Device-Connected Wellness App

 A weight management app helps consumers to systematically collect weight information, food consumption information and exercise information.
 Weight can be entered manually, or a consumer can link a wireless scale to the app so that weight is automatically collected when using the scale.
 Food consumption is entered manually, and a tool estimates calories consumed based on the consumer’s input.
 Exercise information may be entered manually, or collected automatically through integration with a smart watch.
-The app analyzes all the data and offers warnings and advice (e.g., patient’s unhealthy combination of weight and exercise levels lead to recommendations for diet and exercise changes): these make it potentially a medical device and candidate for future FDA regulation, though not at this time.
+The app analyzes all the data and offers warnings and advice (e.g., patient’s unhealthy combination of weight and exercise levels lead to recommendations for diet and exercise changes): these make it potentially a medical device and candidate for government regulation, though not at this time.
 The app has an ability to download weight, activity, and food consumption information to PHRs through a published API.
-App developer is not a HIPAA entity, but app can be white-labeled by HIPAA entities, such as a clinic offering a PHR to its patients through a portal.
+In the US Realm, the App developer is not a HIPAA entity, but app can be white-labeled by HIPAA entities, such as a clinic offering a PHR to its patients through a portal.